 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, yard supervisors are strategically assigned to designated entrance areas and monitor students on their way to class.
-During recess yard supervisors monitor playground activity.
+As students arrive on campus each morning, campus support assistants are strategically assigned to designated entrance areas and monitor students on their way to class.
+During recess campus support assistants monitor playground activity.
 Playground supervisors monitor lunch time activity in the cafeteria and on the playground.
-At the end of the day when students are dismissed, yard supervisors monitor student behavior to ensure a safe and orderly departure
+At the end of the day when students are dismissed, campus support assistants monitor student behavior to ensure a safe and orderly departure.